 100 years of history linking Malaga and Coin by train

-In a time when connections between inland areas and the Costa del Sol are more important than ever, few people know that almost 100 years ago, a train ran between Coin and Malaga.
+In a time when connections between inland areas and the Costa del Sol are more important than ever, few people know that almost 100 years ago, you could go from Malaga to Coin by train.

 Old train in Malaga

-By 1930, there were three daily trains running between Coin and Malaga, which took approximately one hour and 45 minutes to complete the journey.
+By 1930, the railway had evolved to offer three daily train services between Coin and Malaga.
+The journey used to take approximately one hour and 45 minutes to complete.

-For 60 years, the trains, running first on steam, then on diesel and known by the people from Malaga as “La Cochinita” (the little pig) due to its shape, travelled the 38 kilometres between Malaga and Coin at a speed of 42 km/h.
+For a span of 60 years, these trains, initially steam-powered and later transitioning to diesel.
+Affectionately known by Malaga locals as “La Cochinita” (the little pig) due to their distinctive shape, traversed the 38 kilometers between Malaga and Coin at a steady speed of 42 km/h.

 malagacar';